xamarin/urho-samples/README.md

 engine and they can be compiled for Android or iOS, or can be executed on Windows and Mac with the published NuGet package.

-The toplevel "FeatureSamples" solution showcases 40 independent UrhoSharp features, each one showcasing a particular element of the framework and runs on all supported platforms.
-It also contains a more complete "ToonTown" sample.
+The toplevel `FeatureSamples` solution showcases 40 independent UrhoSharp features, each one showcasing a particular element of the framework and runs on all supported platforms.
+It also contains a more complete `ToonTown` sample.

 ![Screenshot](FeatureSamples/Core/41_ToonTown/Video.gif)

-The "SamplyGame" directory contains a more complete game, it is a sample inspired by the gameplay and artwork of ShootySkies and shows a more complete game in action, showing how to load assets, write game code and structure a game.
+The `SamplyGame` directory contains a more complete game, it is a sample inspired by the gameplay and artwork of ShootySkies and shows a more complete game in action, showing how to load assets, write game code and structure a game.
 It is our first game build with this, so be kind.